Online Safety Policy

 - Identify opportunities to thread online safety through all school activities, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise (which have a unique value for pupils)

-- Encourage pupils to follow their acceptable use policy, remind them about it and enforce school sanctions
+- Encourage pupils to follow their acceptable use policy, including the remote learning responsible user agreement for pupils, remind them about it and enforce school sanctions

 - Notify the DSL/OSC of new trends and issues before they become a problem